codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

     !!! note
         If the repository isn't on Codacy yet, [add it to Codacy](../organizations/managing-repositories.md#adding-a-repository) first.

+1. Check out the branch associated with the open pull request you're working on.

 1. Open the main view by clicking the **Codacy logo** in the activity bar or the **Codacy tab** in the status bar.

     ![Codacy main view](images/codacy-vscode-extension-sign-in.png)

 1. If you’re not signed in, click the **Sign in** button to authorize VS Code on Codacy.

-1. Check out the branch you're working on.

-    !!! note
-        The branch must be associated with an open pull request analyzed by Codacy.

-After completing these steps, the main view shows the result of the Codacy analysis for the pull request.
+After completing these steps, the main view shows the result of the latest Codacy analysis for the pull request.
 The VS Code Problems tab lists the Quality issues found.

 ![Codacy main view](images/codacy-vscode-extension-main-view.png)